janeyrinn/lovemaths_js/README.md

 Love maths is a small javascript project designed to demonstrate how pure JavaScript works in a real-world context.

-It is a fully responsive math game, designed to add, subtract, multily and divivde.
+It is a fully responsive math game, designed to add, subtract, multily and divide.

 Find the live site [here](https://janeyrinn.github.io/lovemaths_js/)